crapp/geomandel/README.md

 #### Windows

-You can use the the cmake Visual Studio Solution generator to compile the application.
+You can use the cmake Visual Studio Solution generator to compile the application.

 ```shell